hughperkins/clnn/README.md

 * Here is an OpenCL-enabled version of Karpathy's LSTM network: [https://github.com/hughperkins/char-rnn](https://github.com/hughperkins/char-rnn)
 * Simply add option `-opencl 1` to enable OpenCL :-)
+* It's a bit slow for now.
+Working on that :-)  Current comparison, using an NVidia 940M graphics card, and an Intel i5-5200U processor:
+  * cpu: 3.4s
+  * clnn: 1.5s
+  * cunn: 0.13s :-P

 ## Installation